skip to Main Content

 • have applied for a study course that qualifies for Student Finance

-• have lived in the UK for 5 years prior to the start of your course
+• have lived in the UK for 5 years before the start of your course

-To apply as an EEA Migrant Worker instead, you:
+To apply as an EEA Migrant Worker you must:

-• must have lived in Europe during the last 3 years before the start of your course
+• have lived in Europe in the last 3 years before the start of your course.

-• must have applied for a study course that qualifies for Student Finance
+• have applied for a study course that qualifies for Student Finance.

-• must intend to live and work, or be self-employed in the United Kingdom, from the first day of the first year of the course
+• live and work, or be self-employed in the UK, from the first day of the first year of your course.

-• be earning enough to support your main living costs
+• earn enough to support your main living costs.

 • University or college: must be recognised as a Higher Education institution in the UK